-There is a need to quantify the amount of water being extracted from groundwater everyday.
-The quantification is easily done by counting for borewells, it would help to install IoT based ground water extraction monitoring system to quantify fresh water consumption per day in the University.
+There is a need to quantify the amount of water being extracted from groundwater and being brought in from outside everyday.
+For water being brought in through tankers, the quantification is easily done by counting the tankers and multiplying with their capacity.
+However for borewells, it would help to install IoT based ground water extraction monitoring system to quantify fresh water consumption per day in the University.